-Engage in practical steps to demonstrate why you’re worth the investment.
+Engage in proactive and practical steps to continue the conversation.

 Building time into the process not only gives the firm a chance to make the right decision, but it gives you the time you need to reflect as the process unfolds.
 It’s important you feel confident with each step forward.